alexbelgium/gpx_to_skiz/README.md

 To run, download and execute the .sh script in a linux Ubuntu environement.

 # Limitations
-- GPX files do not contain gps precision data.
-They will appear as 0 in all converted skiz files.
+- GPX files don't seem to contain gps precision data.
+This will be set to 0.
+- Bearing not supported by gpsbabel.
+This will be set to 0.
-- I do not know what the last field is.
-It will therefore be fixed at 0.25 for all files
+- I do not know what the last field is but it was 0.25 in all files I checked.
+This will be set to 0.25.

 # SKIZ format
 - Nodes.csv : time (unix),latitude,longitude,altitude(m),speed(m/s),??,gps precision(m), 0.25